themehybrid/hybrid-lang/readme.md

 # Hybrid\\Lang

-Hybrid Lang is an add-on package for the [Hybrid Core](https://github.com/themehybrid/hybrid-core) WordPress framework.
-This file holds the `Lang` class, which deals with loading textdomains and locale-specific function files.
+Hybrid Lang includes a `Component` class for handling the `hybrid-core` textdomain when building a theme.
+This should be used alongside any packages that has uses text strings.
+It also includes locale-specific helper functions.

 ## Requirements